rob-blackbourn/jetblack-rabbitmqmon/README.md

 This is an asyncio RabbitMQ monitor API.

 It wraps the RabbitMQ management plugin REST api.
+This allows retrieving metrics and peeking into the queues.

 ## Status